gunoodaddy/jnibind/README.md

 ## If new types exist in input file..

-If you have some user defined type(of typedef) in input header file, you must add your new type in `jnibind.l` file.
+If you have some user defined types(of typedef) in input header file, you must add your new types in `jnibind.l` file.

 see `DWORD` in jnibind.l